facebook/react-native-website/docs/_integration-with-existing-apps-ios.md

 [CocoaPods](https://cocoapods.org) is a package management tool for iOS and macOS development.
 We use it to add the actual React Native framework code locally into your current project.

-We recommend installing CocoaPods using [Homebrew](https://brew.sh/).
+We recommend installing CocoaPods using [Homebrew](https://brew.sh/):

 ```shell
 brew install cocoapods
 ```

-> It is technically possible not to use CocoaPods, but that would require manual library and linker additions that would overly complicate this process.

 ## 4. Adding React Native to your app